Practice Profile

 - MPhil in Law (Oxford)

-Prior to commencing pupillage, Emma completed an MPhil degree at the University of Oxford under the supervision of Dr Joanna Bell.
-Her research focused on public participation in large scale regeneration projects.
-She also completed the BCL and holds a BA Jurisprudence, both from the University of Oxford.
+Emma has an MPhil degree from the University of Oxford.
+Her research considered public participation in large scale regeneration projects from a legal perspective, under the supervision of Dr Joanna Bell.
+She has also completed the BCL and holds a BA Jurisprudence, both from the University of Oxford.

-Emma also has experience in human rights law having spent 5 months as a judicial assistant at the European Court of Human Rights in Strasbourg.
-She maintains a keen interest in the intersection between environmental problems and human rights.
-Her most recent blog on a case raising this issues can found here.
+Emma also spent 5 months as a judicial assistant at the European Court of Human Rights in Strasbourg and maintains a keen interest in the intersection between environmental problems and human rights.
+Her recent blog on a case raising this issue can found here.

 Latest from Emma